 What does stand out as a distraction however, is a bad PowerPoint presentation.
 Whether it’s a million lines of text, a disjointed flow, ugly photos, or poor design, bad PowerPoints detract from the overall message you’re trying to get across (while also undermining your own credibility as a professional or speaker).

-This guide will take you from your initial topic through to an effective presentation—covering everything in between.
+This guide will take you from your initial topic through to how to make an effective PowerPoint presentation—covering everything in between.
 These PowerPoint presentation tips are organized into sections so that you can cut straight to the advice you need and come back when you’re ready for the next steps.